peter03/aaronApplicationPlatform/README.md

 **This early release of the Aaron Application Platform is not designed for commercial use!**
 We publish this code to initiate a new open-source project.
 Suggestions, ideas and comments are welcome.

+Please select the master branch to view the source code!

 Include:

 - Authorization (Login, Logout, Forgot pwd, etc.)